raleel/cfi-srd-pt/0009_Magic.md

 To totally disrupt casting normally requires that the caster be injured or mentally subdued.
 The chance of this depends on the precise circumstances:

 - Successful implementation of the Spoil Spell Special Effect will automatically cause the casting roll to Fail.
-- Minor Wounds force the caster to make a Willpower check, Failure makes the casting 1 Difficulty Grade harder.
+- Minor Wounds force the caster to make a Força de Vontade check, Failure makes the casting 1 Difficulty Grade harder.
-- Serious Wounds force the caster to make a Willpower check, passing makes the casting 1 grade harder, while failing makes it 2 grades harder.
+- Serious Wounds force the caster to make a Força de Vontade check, pasCanto makes the casting 1 grade harder, while failing makes it 2 grades harder.
 - Major Wounds automatically cause the casting roll to Fail.
 - Succumbing to mental domination automatically causes the casting roll to Fail.

 ###  Casting in Armor

-**Clerics:** Clerics suffer no penalty while armored or using a shield.
+**Clerics:** Clerics suffer no penalty while armored or uCanto a shield.

-**Mages:** Because armor restricts movement, and the somatic component involved in the casting of spells requires precise gestures, mages cannot cast while wearing armor or using a shield.
+**Mages:** Because armor restricts movement, and the somatic component involved in the casting of spells requires precise gestures, mages cannot cast while wearing armor or uCanto a shield.

 ---
 ## Casting Time